AeroLeads people directory · profile

 What schools did Michael Pedersen attend?

-Michael Pedersen attended East Stroudsburg University Of Pennsylvania.
+Michael Pedersen holds Bs, Computer Science from East Stroudsburg University Of Pennsylvania.

 What skills is Michael Pedersen known for?

-Michael Pedersen has skills like Linux, Unix, Python, Apache, Vmware, Agile Methodologies, Ubuntu, Freebsd, Servers, Windows, Javascript, Firewalls.
+Michael Pedersen is listed with skills including Linux, Unix, Python, Apache, Vmware, Agile Methodologies, Ubuntu, and Freebsd.